Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Proposed method

 where $(r, \phi)$ are the radial distance and angle in the polar coordinate, ${a_n(\omega)}$ represents the sound field coefficient for the order $n$, and ${H_n^{(2)}}\left( \cdot \right)$ is the Hankel function of the second kind.
 Note that the scalar $r$ differs from the position vector $\bm{r}$.
 The symbol $k$ corresponds to the wave number of sound, which is given by $k = \omega/c$, where $c$ denotes the propagation velocity.

-Within our reconstruction method, the selection of the parameter $n$ was made flexibly, contingent upon the specific frequency of the sound signal and the minimal radius of the concentric circle.
-This choice was crucial to ensure the comprehensive representation of the reconstructed sound field.
+In our reconstruction method, the parameter $n$ was chosen flexibly based on the sound signal's frequency and the smallest radius of the concentric circle.
+This choice was important to accurately represent the reconstructed sound field.